Rapid Trauma Recovery with Accelerated Resolution Therapy (ART)

 ART is a manualized, protocol-driven treatment that combines techniques from several traditional therapies—including Eye Movement Desensitization and Reprocessing (EMDR), Cognitive Behavioral Therapy (CBT), and Guided Imagery—into a streamlined, highly effective process.

-How Does an ART Session Work?
+How Does an ART Session for Trauma Work?

 ART is a directive therapy where the therapist guides you through a specific sequence of steps.
 You are always in control of the content and can pause the process at any time.